CodeSpent/Twitchy/README.rst

 ============
-twitchy
+Twitchy
 ============

-twitchy is an easy to use Twitch API wrapper with focus on the Helix API, webhooks, and chat.
+Twitchy is an easy to use Twitch API wrapper with focus on the Helix API, webhooks, and chat.

 .. image:: https://user-images.githubusercontent.com/7674344/100273792-5ae52d00-2f2b-11eb-9710-588aeec63a50.png
    :height: 371